 When using randomized encryption: IV = Generate cryptographicaly random 128bits

-If there is deterministic encryption, the IV is not randomly generated, but instead it is derived from the plaintext value using the following algorithm:
+If there's deterministic encryption, the IV isn't randomly generated, but instead it's derived from the plaintext value using the following algorithm:

 When using deterministic encryption: IV = HMAC-SHA-256( iv_key, cell_data ) truncated to 128 bits.